robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

 #### Introduction

 This project is the 2nd programming assignment of the Web Search Engine class for Fall 2015 Semester at Tandon School of Engineering, NYU.

-The project is about building an inverted index generator based on web crawled data.
+It is about building an inverted index generator based on web crawled data.
+It is the collaboration effort of Robert Wen and Caicai Chen, with the consent of Professor Torsten.

 There are two set of web crawled data: NZ dataset and the CommonCrawl dataset.
 The NZ dataset is with a few million web pages crawled a few years ago for all the New Zealand websites.
 The CommonCrawl dataset is humongous.
 For the subset of July 2015 data it's a few dozen TB in crawled data.
 For this assignment, we select 0.25% of the July 2015 CommonCrawl data for inverted index generation.
 It is about 80 * 50000 = 4 million pages with about 80 * 150MB = 12GB compressed crawled data.

-This document describes the design of the inverted index builder.
+In this programming assignment, we have achieved to index 4 million docs from CommonCrawl in 40 minutes.
+This document describes the design and the implementation of the inverted index builder.

+#### Core features of the indexer

+ * High-throughput
+  * indexed 4 million documents in 40 minutes
+  * 27 docs/sec indexing throughput
+ * IO efficient
+  * use word id to compress the index
+  * use relative offset to doc to compress the index
+  * use double relative offset to further compress the index
+  * use ?? to compress the offset further
+ * flexible input format
+  * support both .gz and uncompressed format
+ * incremental indexing
+  * with our multi-level index format, we can have minimal index data merging during incremental indexing
+ * multi-phase indexing
+  * we can do one-step indexing for effiency
+  * we can also do step-by-step indexing for debug and learning purpose
+ * heavily tested
+  * tested in 4 varied-sized common crawl datasets
+  * crossed validation with C and Python implementation
+  * verified in Google Cloud and Amazon AWS

 #### Architecture